b3j0f/schema/README.rst

 This library provides an abstraction layer for manipulating schema from several languages.

-The abstraction layer is a python object which can validate data, be dumped into a dictionary.
+The abstraction layer is a python object which can validate data (properties to validate are object attributes or dictionary items) and be dumped into a dictionary or specific language format.

 Supported languages are:

 - python
 - json
 - xsd

+It is also possible to generate a schema from a dictionary

 Example
 -------